 Blossom is brand new and offers something that is unique in Australia.
 Blossom is a fund that invests in fixed income investments.
 This market has previously only been available to large corporations or high net worth individuals.
 Fixed income is investments like Corporate and government bonds.
 I would consider these lower risk financial investments.

 Blossom is targeting a 3% return.
 While this isn’t really that exciting, it’s certainly better than the interest your savings would earn in a bank account (albeit with a smaller degree of risk).
-Big props to Blossom for the beautiful design of the website and app.

 Other apps to take a look at: